Generalized Gibbs Ensemble Description of Real Space Entanglement Spectra of (2+1)-dimensional Chiral Topological Systems with $SU(2)$ Symmetry: Introduction

-PEPS tensor network techniques are a powerful general tool and the subject of considerable interest in their own right.\cite{Cirac2020} Here, we consider in particular {\it chiral} interacting PEPS\cite{Poilblanc2016,Hackenbroich2018,Chen2018}.
-However, non-interacting fermionic chiral topological PEPS (that is, non-interacting fermionic PEPS possessing a non-trivial Chern number) are known to obey a ``no-go theorem", stating that they cannot be ground states of local Hamiltonians gapped in the bulk.\cite{Dubail2015,Wahl2013} Thus, if a non-interacting fermionic chiral topological PEPS is the ground state of a local parent Hamiltonian, that Hamiltonian must be gapless in the bulk.
+PEPS tensor network techniques are a powerful general tool and the subject of considerable interest in their own right.\cite{Cirac2021} Here, we consider in particular {\it chiral} interacting PEPS\cite{Poilblanc2016,Hackenbroich2018,Chen2018}.
+However, noninteracting fermionic chiral topological PEPS (that is, noninteracting fermionic PEPS possessing a nontrivial Chern number) are known to obey a ``no-go theorem", stating that they cannot be ground states of local Hamiltonians gapped in the bulk.\cite{Dubail2015,Wahl2013} Thus, if a noninteracting fermionic chiral topological PEPS is the ground state of a local parent Hamiltonian, that Hamiltonian must be gapless in the bulk.
 Whether this ``no-go theorem", or a variation thereof, generalizes to interacting chiral topological PEPS is, to date, an open question.
 Our work can provide insight into this topic.
-For example, we consider the entanglement spectrum of the spin-1/2 PEPS investigated in Ref.~\onlinecite{Hackenbroich2018} (shown, with our fit to the splittings, in Fig.~\ref{fig:hackenbroichfit}).
+For example, we consider the entanglement spectrum of the spin-1/2 PEPS investigated in Ref.~\onlinecite{Hackenbroich2018} (shown, with our fit to the splittings, in Fig.~\ref{fig:hackenbroichfit}, corresponding to those for an Abelian $\rm{SU}(2)_1$ chiral spin liquid).
 The observed finite size splittings of the entanglement spectrum can be very well understood by our approach, only using the information from the CFT.
-This analysis lends substantial support to the claim of chirality for the PEPS of Ref.~\onlinecite{Hackenbroich2018}, consistent with earlier work pointing toward chirality of this PEPS. \footnote{Ref.~\onlinecite{Haegeman2017} sees a gapless chiral entanglement spectrum in the thermodynamic limit (``dispersion law''), as depicted in their Figure 27.} Our approach also bolsters the evidence for chirality in the spin-1 PEPS of Ref.~\onlinecite{Chen2018}, where we find splittings characteristic of the non-Abelian chiral $SU(2)_2$ theory, consistent with the observed Li-Haldane counting.
-In Ref.~\onlinecite{Chen2018}, as well as in other interacting PEPS that appear to be chiral based on Li-Haldane counting (including the PEPS of Ref.~\onlinecite{Poilblanc2016}, which is similar to the PEPS found in Ref.~\onlinecite{Hackenbroich2018}, discussed above), it has been observed numerically that equal-time correlations of local operators in the PEPS quantum state appear to have long-range correlations.\cite{Poilblanc2015,Poilblanc2016,Poilblanc2017,Chen2018} It is expected (see, e.g., Refs.~\onlinecite{Hastings2004},\onlinecite{Hastings2010}) that this implies that local parent Hamiltonians of these PEPS would be gapless, which would be further evidence in support of an interacting ``no-go theorem".
+This analysis lends substantial support to the claim of chirality for the PEPS of Ref.~\onlinecite{Hackenbroich2018}, consistent with earlier work pointing toward chirality of this PEPS. \footnote{ Ref.~\onlinecite{Haegeman2017} sees a gapless chiral entanglement spectrum (``dispersion law'') of the PEPS of Ref.~\onlinecite{Hackenbroich2018} in the thermodynamic limit, as depicted in their Figure 27.\cite{SchuchPriv}} Our approach also bolsters the evidence for chirality in the spin-1 PEPS of Ref.~\onlinecite{Chen2018}, where we find splittings characteristic of the non-Abelian chiral $\rm{SU}(2)_2$ theory, consistent with the observed Li-Haldane counting.
+In Ref.~\onlinecite{Chen2018}, as well as in other interacting PEPS that appear to be chiral based on Li-Haldane counting (including the PEPS of Ref.~\onlinecite{Poilblanc2016}, which is similar to the PEPS found in Ref.~\onlinecite{Hackenbroich2018}, discussed above), it has been observed numerically that equal-time correlations of local operators in the PEPS quantum state appear to have long-range correlations.\cite{Poilblanc2015,Poilblanc2016,Poilblanc2017,Chen2018} It is expected (see, e.g., Refs.~\onlinecite{Hastings2004,Hastings2010}) that this implies that local parent Hamiltonians of these PEPS would be gapless, which would be further evidence in support of an interacting ``no-go theorem".
 Therefore, by providing additional evidence for chiral topological behavior in interacting PEPS, our approach shows the ability to help determine whether such a ``no-go theorem" holds for interacting chiral topological PEPS.